-The wastewater treatment lagoons in the Municipality of the County of Kings are teeming with life: insect larvae, algae, plants, filaments, stalks, and bacteria.
-Each lagoon is a diverse ecosystem of microbiology.
+The wastewater treatment lagoons in the Municipality of the County of Kings are teeming with life.
+From insect larvae, to algae and plants, to filaments and stalks, to smaller bacteria, each lagoon is a diverse ecosystem of microbiology.

-Lagoon-based wastewater treatment is a process involving a minimum of two lagoons in a treatment plant.
+Lagoon-based wastewater treatment is a delicate biological process.
+At least two ponds are designed in a treatment plant.
 Wastewater enters the first, and slowly meanders to the second.
-Ponds are sized to ensure wastewater is retained for proper processing before re-entering our ecosystem.
-Aeration infrastructure is added to each pond to maintain a high level of dissolved oxygen in the water column, which sustains aerobic biodiversity.
+Ponds are sized to ensure wastewater is retained for a period of time before re-entering our ecosystem.
+Aeration infrastructure is added to each pond to ensure there is a high level of dissolved oxygen in the water column to sustain aerobic biodiversity.